Karlsson, Meier lead Sharks past Ducks 6-1 to snap skid - WHIZ News

 Scott Harrington scored his first goal for San Jose in the decisive second.
 Former Ducks forward Nick Bonino scored an empty-netter with 3:42 to play, and Steven Lorentz added yet another Sharks goal 25 seconds later.

-Trevor Zegras scored and John Gibson stopped 15 shots before leaving early for the NHL-worst Ducks, who have lost seven of eight.
+Trevor Zegras scored and John Gibson allowed four goals on 19 shots before leaving early with an illness for the NHL-worst Ducks, who have lost seven of eight.
 Anaheim beat Carolina on Tuesday, but has won consecutive games only once all season.

+“It’s really unfortunate, because we played a really solid, good game (against the Hurricanes) and we wanted to build off it,” Anaheim coach Dallas Eakins said.
+“Couple of unfortunate (goals allowed), but it really didn’t matter because we just could not get our legs and couldn’t find the game we played against Carolina.”

-Anthony Stolarz took over in net for the third period after Gibson allowed four goals.
+Anthony Stolarz took over in net for the third period for Gibson, who said between periods he was having trouble breathing on the ice.

+Sharks defenseman Jaycob Megna played against his older brother, Jayson, for the first time in their parallel NHL careers.
+The Megnas had faced off in the USHL and again in one recent game in the AHL, but the former college teammates at Nebraska-Omaha had never met in the top league.

+“It’s a little weird whenever we play against each other,” said Jaycob Megna, who spent his first six professional seasons in the Ducks organization.
+“He’s led the way for us in this game.”

 Meier got his 14th goal midway through the first period with a tap-in on an exceptional pass from Karlsson.